karttur/setup-ide/_posts/2019/2019-08-20-ubuntu-setup-spide.markdown

 ### Install and setup Jekyll

 Jekyll is a simple, extendable and static web-site generator, and the solution I use for publishing my blogs and other information related to e.g. Karttur's GeoImagine Framework.
-My Jekyll pages are mainly based on the theme [So Simple](https://github.com/mmistakes/so-simple-theme), with some added functions described in my blog on [Setup Jekyll Theme Blog](https://karttur.github.io/setup-theme-blog/).
+My Jekyll pages are mainly based on the theme [So Simple](https://github.com/mmistakes/so-simple-theme), with some added functions described in my [Setup Jekyll Theme Blog](https://karttur.github.io/setup-theme-blog/).

 Jekyll is built on Ruby, but Ruby is also used for many machine system tasks.
 To setup Jekyll you need to create a Ruby solution set apart from the machine core system and then build Jekyll on that.

 My [Mac osx installation of Jekyll](https://karttur.github.io/setup-blog/2017/12/21/setup-blog-tools.html#install-jekyll-dependencies) was based on the mac osx specific package manager _Homebrew_ and _Ruby Version Manager_ (RVM).
 For Ubuntu it turned out to be a bit more complicated to install the required Ruby "gems" separated from the system and then get Jekyll to work with these gems.

 For this installation (Ubuntu) I started out by following the [Jekyll official installation instructions](https://jekyllrb.com/docs/installation/ubuntu/), but that did not lead to a functional environment.
 I thus complemented with the hints given by SvennD on [gem: Command not found](https://www.svennd.be/gem-command-not-found/).
 Alternatively you can follow the more comprehensive post [How to Install Jekyll on Ubuntu 18.04](https://computingforgeeks.com/how-to-install-jekyll-on-ubuntu-18-04/).
 Here is the sequence of terminal commands that worked for me.

 Start with installing ruby and ruby-dev:

 <span class='terminal'>$ sudo apt-get install ruby ruby-dev</span>